Human Cell Atlas

-The Human Cell Atlas is a project to describe all cell types in the human body.
+The Human Cell Atlas is a global project to describe all cell types in the human body, to understand human health and for diagnosing, monitoring, and treating disease.

+The global scientific consortium has a network of more than 3,600 members in 102 countries.
+The project is making data and resources publicly available, and aims to create an open, ethical and representative atlas to benefit humanity.

+As of 2024, the project has mapped approximately 62 million human cells into 18 Biological Networks, which includes cells from vital systems such as the nervous system, lungs, heart, intestine and immune system.

+Background and description

+The Human Cell Atlas (HCA) consortium was founded in 2016 with the aim of building a biological Atlas of every cell in the human body.
 The initiative was announced by a consortium after its inaugural meeting in London in October 2016, which established the first phase of the project.
 Aviv Regev and Sarah Teichmann defined the goals of the project at that meeting, which was convened by the Broad Institute, the Wellcome Trust Sanger Institute and Wellcome Trust.
 Regev and Teichmann lead the project.